zhuxiao/misclus/README.md

 * `filterOverlapReg.py`: filter out the overlapped regions in extracted region file;
 * `generateRandReg.py`: randomly select certain number of regions from the extracted region file;

-Furthermore, the extracting commands for QUAST, Misasm, Pilon, REAPR and misFiner are as below:
+Furthermore, the extracting commands for QUAST, Misasm, Pilon, REAPR and misFinder are as below:

 * QUAST:
 ```sh